What Your Jeans Would Cost If No One Died to Make Them

 Advertisement

-Next we have sandblasting, a cheap and dirty way to get that worn look for jeans.
-It can be lethal to workers, who can develop silicosis from inhaling the particles.
-Most companies refuse to use this process, but as of last year, Al Jazeera reported it was still being used in China for labels like American Eagle and Hollister (the company has since denied that it still employs that method).

 Then, there’s the sheer amount of water used to produce jeans, often in parched areas of the world where water access is a matter of life or death.
-World Wildlife Federation has estimated that a pair of jeans consumes 13,000 litres of water during its life, which is equivalent to almost 24,000 bottles of water.
-An average pair of jeans uses around 11 litres of water just in the finishing process, but the lion’s share — 49% of that H2O — goes to growing the cotton.
+World Wildlife Federation has estimated that a pair of jeans consumes 2,900 gallons of water during its life, which is equivalent to almost 24,000 bottles of water.
+An average pair of jeans uses around 11 gallons of water just in the finishing process, but the lion’s share — 49% of that H2O — goes to growing the cotton.

 ...The Long Answer

 Toxic chemicals, sandblasting, water usage, pesticides, and dangerous labor conditions — who knew the beloved jean could be so lethal?
 But there are ways in which certain brands are addressing these problems.
-Sure, some sell pairs at the £200 price point, but others cost as £60.
+Sure, some sell pairs at the $250 price point, but others cost as little as $100.

+Project Just, a website that empowers consumers with information on how their clothes are made, just released its first Just Approved guide.
+For this debut list, Just did a deep dive into the world of denim, and came up with four brands, plus one honorable mention, that are doing everything right to create jeans that are non-toxic, in safe conditions, using less water, by people paid a fair wage, among other feel-good things.
+(Full disclosure, I was on the committee that chose the denim brands.)

+Let’s start with those chemicals.
+Kings of Indigo (starting at $110) uses natural indigo dyes, the plant-based dye traditionally used to color denim.
+Patagonia employs a new, non-toxic dyeing process which uses even less water and CO2, without natural indigo.
+(I know you weren’t expecting Patagonia to be into denim, but it makes surprisingly attractive, super stretchy, bordering-on-athleisure jeans for $100.)
+Levi’s, which got a nod from Just for its innovations, was one of the first apparel companies to establish a “restricted substances” list, which bans dangerous chemicals from its products (and production), plus commit to getting to zero discharge of hazardous chemicals by 2020.

+And now to the biggest problem: Worker safety.
+Kings of Indigo can trace its supply chain, shows a full list and map of suppliers and pays some workers a living wage.
+It also publishes its report by Fair Wear, an independent, non-profit organization that works with companies and factories to improve labor conditions for garment workers.

+So there is your answer: $100 (full-price) for jeans should be the rule-of-thumb minimum between the likely ethically problematic and the potentially humane.
+While a three-figure price alone won't necessarily guarantee that your denim isn't made under poor conditions, it's definitely the first, clearest sign that your jeans didn't kill someone.
+If you find a pair of jeans that is selling full retail price for below $100 — and especialy $20, do your sisters in Bangladesh, China, and India a solid and walk away.

 Toxic chemicals, sandblasting, water usage, pesticides, and dangerous labor conditions — who knew the beloved jean could be so lethal?
 But there are ways in which certain brands are addressing these problems.
-Sure, some sell pairs at the £200 price point, but others cost as £60.
+Sure, some sell pairs at the $250 price point, but others cost as little as $100.

+Project Just, a website that empowers consumers with information on how their clothes are made, just released its first Just Approved guide.
+For this debut list, Just did a deep dive into the world of denim, and came up with four brands, plus one honorable mention, that are doing everything right to create jeans that are non-toxic, in safe conditions, using less water, by people paid a fair wage, among other feel-good things.
+(Full disclosure, I was on the committee that chose the denim brands.)

+Let’s start with those chemicals.
+Kings of Indigo (starting at $110) uses natural indigo dyes, the plant-based dye traditionally used to color denim.
+Patagonia employs a new, non-toxic dyeing process which uses even less water and CO2, without natural indigo.
+(I know you weren’t expecting Patagonia to be into denim, but it makes surprisingly attractive, super stretchy, bordering-on-athleisure jeans for $100.)
+Levi’s, which got a nod from Just for its innovations, was one of the first apparel companies to establish a “restricted substances” list, which bans dangerous chemicals from its products (and production), plus commit to getting to zero discharge of hazardous chemicals by 2020.

 Advertisement